peering-manager/peering-manager/docs/configuration/required-parameters.md

 }
 ```

+!!! warning
     It is highly recommended to keep the task and cache databases separate.
-Using
-the same database number on the same Redis instance for both may result in
+    Using the same database number on the same Redis instance for both may
-unexpected side-effects such as data loss.
+    result in unexpected side-effects such as data loss.

 If you are using [Redis Sentinel](https://redis.io/topics/sentinel) for
 high-availability purposes, there is minimal configuration necessary to